Exodus Chapter 21

 21:29 But if the ox were wont to push with his horn in time past, and it has been testified to his owner, and he has not kept him in, but that he has killed a man or a woman ; the ox shall be stoned, and his owner also shall be put to death.

-21:30 If there be laid on him a sum of money, then he shall give for the ransom of his life what ever is laid upon him.
+21:30 If there be laid on him a sum of money, then he shall give for the ransom of his life whatever is laid on him.

 21:31 Whether he have gored a son, or have gored a daughter, according to this judgment shall it be done to him.

-21:33 And if a man shall open a pit, or if a man shall dig a pit, and not cover it, and an ox or an ass fall therein ;
+21:33 And if a man shall open a pit, or if a man shall dig a pit, and not cover it, and an ox or an ass fall in it ;

 21:34 The owner of the pit shall make [it] good, [and] give money to the owner of them; and the dead [beast] shall be his.